sous-chefs/meta/transfering-a-cookbook.md

 - `repo_url` - code repository URL
 - `supermarket_name` - Supermarket cookbook name

+## Joining Sous-Chefs

+In order to transfer a cookbook into the sous-chefs organization on Github you must first become a member of the organization.
+A member of the Sous-Chefs board and assist with sending an invite to the organization.

 ## Transferring the code

 Cookbook code may live in a number of places, here's what to do when the code is: